- Contact Us

 -

-Our IMG Training Programs make the dreams of IMG Doctors come true.
-Take the opportunity to work, earn and learn in Australian General Practice.
-We have helped hundreds of IMGs — let us help you.
+Our General Practice Australia Program makes the dreams of IMG doctors come true.
+Take the opportunity to train, work, earn and live in beautiful Australia.
+We have helped hundreds of IMGs – let us help you.

 Overview